davxy/ark-vrf/README.md

   verifiable randomness.

 - **Pedersen VRF**: Described in [BCHSV23](https://eprint.iacr.org/2023/002).
-  Extends the basic VRF with key-hiding properties using Pedersen commitments,
+  Extends the basic VRF with key-hiding properties using Pedersen commitments.

 - **Ring VRF**: A zero-knowledge-based scheme inspired by [BCHSV23](https://eprint.iacr.org/2023/002).
   Provides signer anonymity within a set of public keys (a "ring"), allowing